MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Clipboard.md

 ### -Append

-Indicates that the cmdlet doesn't clear the clipboard and appends content to it.
+Indicates that the cmdlet should add to the clipboard instead of replacing it.
+By default, the cmdlet clears the current content from the clipboard and sets it to the new content.
+When this parameter is specified, the cmdlet appends the new content after a newline to the current content.

 ```yaml
 Type: System.Management.Automation.SwitchParameter